atom/atom/docs/README.md

 Most of the Atom user and developer documentation is contained in the [Atom Flight Manual](https://github.com/atom/flight-manual.atom.io) repository.

 In this directory you can only find very specific build and API level documentation.
-Some of this may eventually move to the docs repository as well.
+Some of this may eventually move to the **Flight Manual** as well.

 ## Build documentation